 Suárez et al (2014) Oleoylethanolamide enhances β-adrenergic-mediated thermogenesis and white-to-brown adipocyte phenotype in epididymal white adipose tissue in rat.
 Dis Model Mech 7 129 PMID: 24159189

 Silva-Peña et al (2019) Oleoylethanolamide Modulates BDNF-ERK Signaling and Neurogenesis in the Hippocampi of Rats Exposed to δ9-THC and Ethanol Binge Drinking During Adolescence.
 Front Mol Neurosci 12 96 PMID: 31068789

 Ho et al (2008) 'Entourage' effects of N-palmitoylethanolamide and N-oleoylethanolamide on vasorelaxation to anandamide occur through TRPV1 receptors.
 Br J Pharmacol 155 837 PMID: 18695637

 Do you know of a great paper that uses Oleylethanolamide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Oleylethanolamide